belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 Cluster administrators can configure the ApplicationSet to be used for this specific capability.
 Imagine a cluster-wide ArgoCD to manage capabilities for Paas'es.
 It is deployed in the namespace `paas-capabilities-argocd`.
-To enable any capability, `spec.ApplicationSet_namespace` needs to be set to `paas-capabilities-argocd`, so that the Paas operator will locate ApplicationSets for capabilities in this namespace.
+To enable any capability, `spec.clusterwide_argocd_namespace` needs to be set to `paas-capabilities-argocd`, so that the Paas operator will locate ApplicationSets for capabilities in this namespace.
 And for a new capability (e.a. `new-capability`), there should be an ApplicationSet to manage resources for this new capability.
 This ApplicationSet should be created in `paas-capabilities-argocd`, and it's name (e.a. `new-capability`) should be configured in PaasConfig (`spec.capabilities["new-capability"].ApplicationSet`).
 After setting this configuration, for every Paas with the capability `new-capability` enabled, the Paas operator will